 - 📖 Recipe

-The word 'verde' means green in Spanish.
-The green Verde sauce is made from roasted tomatillos, green chilies, onions, garlic, and cilantro.
+The word 'Verde' means green in Spanish.
+This Verde sauce is made from roasted tomatillos, green chilies, onions, garlic, and cilantro.

 This dish is also known as Salsa Verde Chicken Enchiladas or Green Enchiladas.